Category Archives: National Party

 021 175 7484

-(1) This draft version is available on the Coal Action Network Aotearoa website at http://coalactionnetworkaotearoa.wordpress.com/2011/04/04/press-release-advance-copy-of-the-governments-new-zealand-energy-strategy/
+(1) This draft version is available on the Coal Action Network Aotearoa website at https://coalactionnetworkaotearoa.wordpress.com/2011/04/04/press-release-advance-copy-of-the-governments-new-zealand-energy-strategy/

-(2) See http://coalactionnetworkaotearoa.wordpress.com/2011/08/29/politics-watch/
+(2) See https://coalactionnetworkaotearoa.wordpress.com/2011/08/29/politics-watch/

 Coal Action Network Aotearoa (CAN Aotearoa) is a group of climate justice campaigners committed to fighting the continuation of coal mining in Aotearoa New Zealand.